The smooth classification of 4-dimensional complete intersections: The case of odd total degree

 \begin{notation} We shall denote the bordism class of $(f, \bar f)$ in $\Omega^{\fr}_m(P; \xi)_r$ by $[f, \bar f]_\xi$ and in $\NN_r(P)$ by $[f, \bar f]$. \end{notation}

-Hambleton and Madsen \cite{H-M} showed that as in the degree-$1$ case, the computation of $\NN_r(P)$ proceeds via fibrewise degree-$r$ maps between vector bundles.
-Recall that for a bundle $\xi$, the total space is denoted by $E\xi$, the disc bundle is $D\xi$, the sphere bundle is $S\xi$ and the projection is $\pi_{\xi}$.
+As in the degree-$1$ case, the computation of $\NN_r(P)$ proceeds via fibrewise degree-$r$ maps between vector bundles.
+Recall that for a bundle $\zeta$, the total space is denoted by $E\zeta$, the disc bundle is $D\zeta$, the sphere bundle is $S\zeta$ and the projection is $\pi_{\zeta}$.
 For a space $Y$ with oriented vector bundles $\zeta$ and $\theta$ of the same rank over $Y$, we consider fibrewise maps